Animals (Scientific Procedures) Act 1986: Ethical Review Process

 8.1 The Committee will conduct reviews of current projects at appropriate intervals, (initially annually as the number of projects is small).
 Project licence holders will be required to submit a short written report, covering inter alia:

-Progress to date; are the results as anticipated; are amendments necessary;
+Progress to date: whether the results are as anticipated; if amendments are necessary;

 Any adverse effects of procedures and corrective action;